 - If you’d like to supplement the EPA or DHA omega-3, use safe algae alternatives.

 For these, and many other reasons, top nutritionally-informed medical doctors and health experts advise women who are pregnant or wish to get pregnant to keep their diets as clean and high quality as possible, with a predominant focus on whole, plant foods.
-If you choose to eat any animal foods, you must make the effort today to learn where those foods came from and what the quality of them is like.
-As a simple rule of thumb, any animal foods that you get in any common restaurant or convenience and processed foods came from factory farmed sources.
-When selecting animal foods to consume, an emphasis should always be placed, but especially during pregnancy, on organic animal foods that have come from local farms or sources you can trust, where the animals were raised in a healthy manner and fed naturally.
+If you choose to eat any animal foods, you must make the effort today to learn where those foods came from and their quality.
+As a simple rule of thumb, any animal foods that you get in any common restaurant or convenience and processed foods came from factory-farmed sources.
+When selecting animal foods to consume, an emphasis should always be placed, especially during pregnancy, on organic animal foods from local farms or sources you can trust, where the animals were raised in a healthy manner and fed naturally.
 If you would rather omit most or all animal foods, here are some basic nutrition guidelines for pregnancy from the Physicians Committee for Responsible Medicine.

 - A full whole-food, plant-based diet can be ideal for pregnancy, where no animal products need to be consumed, if so desired.